 Email marketing through newsletters is a great way to make announcements about your company, updates about products and services and new and upcoming deals.
 The problem with traditional email marketing is that new subscribers that opt in to your email list only end up seeing the new emails after they sign up.

 This doesn’t give them an accurate representation of the whole scope of products or services your company offers.
-As a result, they can miss out on a ton of information and you can potentially miss out on revenue and reduced client retention.
+As a result, they can miss out on a ton of information and potentially miss out on revenue.

 This is where the power and structure of drip marketing comes in to solve that missing puzzle piece.

-In this guide, we will discuss all the elements of drip marketing and why it can be such a powerful marketing tool when used correctly.
-We will also why drip marketing is effective, at what stages of your lead generation process you should have a drip campaign and how to properly setup a drip marketing campaign.
+In this guide, we will discuss the elements of drip marketing and why it can be a powerful marketing tool when used correctly.
+We will discuss why drip marketing is effective, at what stages of your lead generation process you should have a drip campaign and how to properly setup a drip marketing campaign.

-We will also dive into the importance of accurately identifying your target audience and how to analyze your drip campaign marketing efforts in order to improve them.
+We will also dive into the importance of accurately identifying your target audience and how to analyze your drip campaign marketing efforts to improve them.

 At the end we will finish up with the industry leading drip campaign marketing software that can help you automate your business and take control of manual processes.

 What Is Drip Marketing